 Communications Decency Act

-Section 230 of the Communications Decency Act says that "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
+Section 230 of the Communications Decency Act says, "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."

 This protects online intermediaries that host or republish speech (think Yelp, Amazon, YouTube, or even smaller bloggers) from being sued over comments or reviews left on their sites.

 Examples of lawsuits over online reviews

 Here's a look at some of the lawsuits that have been filed against reviewers and why legal action might not be the best idea for business owners.